How To Build Your Event Brand

 - How will you deliver this promise to your clients?

 Branding doesn’t have to be complicated.
-In fact, it can be quite basic, but building your event brand is essential to building value for your event services.
+In fact, it can be quite basic, and building your event brand is essential to building value for your event services and your clients.

-Choose 5-10 clients that you want to speak with and make a commitment to book a 15-30 minute call with them.
+Download the branding guide and fill it out, then choose 5-10 clients that you want to speak with and make a commitment to book a 15-30 minute consultation with them.
 Use the time to provide value and allow them to ask you questions.

 Now I want to hear from you.

-Which of these 3 strategies do you need to focus on the most?
+Which of these 3 strategies do you need to focus on first and why?

 Let me know in the comments below.